 There is no English patch for the Arcade version, but I still watched a play through of it alongside with the TurboGrafx version for a point of comparison.
 The most obvious observation is that the Famicom version loses a lot of the aesthetic charm of Arcade version.
 I know that is generally a given with 8-bit ports of arcade games, but it’s especially egregious here.
 Youkai Douchuuki is similar to that of Splatterhouse in that the aesthetic adds to a lot of the game.
 Given the emphasis on afterlife and mythology, there is a bit more personality in this game than the typical platformer.

 The visuals and sound design were top notch in the Arcade version, and the TurboGrafx version manages to adapt them fairly competently (although they do lack a bit of the “oomph” that the Arcade version has), but the Famicom version is an absolute mess aesthetically.
 I often could not tell what enemies were supposed to be in the Famicom version, and the sound design is terribly grating.
-The music is so poorly arranged in the Famicom version that I assume that an HP restoring Inn was a death trap because the music sounded like a serious of scare cords.
+The music is so poorly arranged in the Famicom version that I thought an HP restoring Inn was a death trap because the music sounded like a series of scare cords.
 Granted Tarosuke’s sleeping animation also looked freaky as Hell… no pun intended… so it might not be the music alone.

 While the Arcade version looks and sounds the best, it is apparently so blisteringly difficult that they needed to tone down the difficulty in the TurboGrafx version.
 While I can’t speak on the subject of difficulty, I will just say that Youkai Douchuuki relentlessly kicked my ass on that final level in the Famicom version, so I don’t even want to know what a harder version looks like.